-Development will almost always need the consent of the land owner.
-For the coast you can use the Land Registry to search for ownership down to the foreshore.
+Development or the undertaking of a licensed activity will almost always need the consent of the land owner.
+On land you can use the Land Registry to search for ownership down to the foreshore.
 Landowners include the Crown Estate, harbour authorities, local authorities, industry and private individuals.
-The most likely owner of the seabed will be the Crown Estate who own nearly all the sea bed around the UK.
+The Crown Estate manages around half of the foreshore around the UK coastline, although a good deal of this is leased to third parties such as local authorities and Natural England.
+The remainder is owned or managed by bodies such as the Duchies of Lancaster and Cornwall, local authorities, port authorities, statutory bodies and government departments.
 The Crown Estate's Managing Agent for the Solent region is Chesterton Humberts based in Southampton, and they are the first point of call for Crown Estate queries in the Solent.

 Byelaws are laws of local or limited application made by local councils or other bodies, using powers granted by an Act of Parliament.
 They can also be made by private companies or charities that exercise public or semi-public functions such as water companies, harbour authorities or the National Trust.
 They create criminal offences that can be prosecuted in Magistrates' Courts.
 Byelaws have to be within the scope of the enabling legislation.
 They are subsidiary to national legislation and cannot be in conflict with it.
 They must also be clear, reasonable and proportionate to the problem they are seeking to resolve.